annotation/stam-tools/docs/fromxml.md

 ### default_set

-This is the default STAM set to fall back to if not set is provided on a higher level.
+This is the default STAM set to fall back to if no set is provided at a higher level.
 It prevents unnecessary duplication and verbosity in your configuration if you rely on the same set.
 If you need compatibility with W3C Web Annotation export, this needs to be a URI.